dchelimsky/rspec-rails/README.txt

 Behaviour Driven Development for Ruby on Rails.

-Spec::Rails (a.k.a.
-RSpec on Rails) is an RSpec extension that allows you to drive the development of your RoR application using RSpec.
+rspec-rails is an RSpec extension that allows you to drive the development of Ruby on Rails applications with RSpec.

 == FEATURES: